 NB!
 It is possible to leave out extra electives from the degree if you have completed more than 120 cr.
 The courses not included in the degree will naturally not affect the average grade of the degree.

+A student has the right to know how the assessment criteria have been applied to his or her academic work (Universities’ Act Section 44).
 Written academic work will be kept for six months from the date of the publication of results.
 Students have the right to obtain copies of their academic work at their own expense.

 Provisions on the rectification procedure for study performance are given in the Universities Act Section 82, subsection 3 and 4.
 Academic work includes all the theses, lectures and written or verbal exams and work which are being assessed.

 A student may submit a request for rectification, orally or in writing, of the assessment of a study performance (bachelor's thesis, exam, essay, etc.) to the examiner who carried out the assessment within 14 days after the student have had the opportunity to take part in the assessment results and in the assessment criteria applicable to him or her.
 It should appear that it is a request for rectification of study performance.
 The request for rectification should be specified so that the examiner can specifically answer them.
 It is also important to make clear to the examiner that it is a question not only about gathering information.
 If the request for rectification made by the student is unclear or unclearly formulated, the examiner shall request clarification from the student until the examiner can make a decision on the claims made.

 The examiner shall give a decision in the case.
 The decision shall, with motivations, state whether the examiner approves or rejects the student's claims.
 If the examiner does not approve the request and the student is still dissatisfied with the examiner's decision, the student has the right to forward the matter in writing to the university’s Board of Appeal within 14 days of the student receiving the examiner's decision.
 The right for students to submit the matter to Hanken's Board of Appeal shall emerge from the examiner's decision.